feincms/form-designer/README.rst

 are available too.
 That's it.

-By default, form data is sent by e-mail to a freely definable e-mail address and stored in the database (a CSV export of saved submissions is provided too).
+By default, form data is sent by e-mail to a freely definable e-mail address and stored in the database (a XLSX export of saved submissions is provided too).
 It is possible to add your own actions as well.